drtaissa/drtaissa.github.io/cv.md

 ## OTHER ROLES AND RESPONSIBILITIES
 * Member of the ASA Comms Working Group 2023 – present
-I served on the Communications Working Group for the Astronomical Society of Australia.
 * Member of the ASTRO 3D Equity, Diversity and Inclusion Committee 2023 – present
- ASTRO 3D is the Australian Research Council Centre of Excellence for All Sky Astrophysics in 3 Dimensions.
 * Member of ADACS Time Allocation Committee 2023 – 2024
-I am serving on the Time Allocation Committee for the Astronomy Data and Computing Services.
 * Mentoring 2021 – present
-I organised a Speed-Meet-a-Mentor session at DELVE the online conference I organised in 2021.
-I participated as a mentor in the Astronomical Society of Australia’s Speed Meet-a-Mentor event (2023).
 * Member of educational review panel (COBRA) for Masters in Astronomy & Astrophysics 2022
-I was part of the panel discussing the quality of educational outcomes and programme structure at KU Leuven.
 * Member of the LOC for the IAU Symposium 366: The Origin of Outflows in Evolved Stars 2021
-I served on Local Organising Committee for the symposium held in November 2021 (iaus366.be).
 * Panel member of the European Southern Observatory Observing Programmes Committee 2021
-I served on the ESO OPC for Category D - Stellar Evolution during Periods 108 and 109.
-For Period 109 I had the role of co-chair for my panel
 * Chair of Scientific and "Local" Organising Committees for DELVE: Death-throes of EvoLved stars, a Virtual Encounter
     * Ran 12–16 April 2021 with 187 registered attendees.
     * Conference website: